Art in Sonoma County

 History

-Permanent Exhibition & Oral History Project.
-Sonoma County Stories is a permanent Sonoma County history exhibition that allows visitors to engage with the past through the power of storytelling.
+Permanent Exhibition & Oral History Project, Sonoma County Stories is a permanent Sonoma County history exhibition that allows visitors to engage with the past through the power of storytelling.
 The exhibition captures Sonoma County’s rich history, defined by a confluence of cultures and people, and a powerful connection to the land.
 Featuring stories representing the many diverse histories and cultures of the county, this ambitious and innovative permanent exhibition has at its core the Oral Histories of Gaye LeBaron.

 425 Seventh Street, Santa Rosa